EFx Budget-Feasible Allocations with High Nash Welfare

-In Section~\ref{sec:3agents-alg} we study instances involving three agents.
-Even if all these agents have the same budget, this is significantly more complicated than unrestricted additive valuations because of the limited ways in which goods can be reallocated across agents' bundles without violating budget feasibility.
-When each agent's budget is different, this obstacle becomes even more pronounced, as one agent's feasible bundle may be infeasible for another.
-We provide a procedure that first considers the extreme solution of letting the agents arrive in increasing order of their budgets and choosing their favorite budget-feasible bundle among the remaining goods.
-We then observe that if in the resulting allocation an agent $i$ envies some agent $j$ who arrived earlier, this allows us to lower $i$'s budget to be equal to agent $j$'s, without sacrificing too much efficiency.
-Using this intuition, our procedure either reaches an EFx allocation with different budgets or reduces the problem to an instance with equal budgets.
-Our main result in this section shows that the EFx allocations returned by our procedure always guarantee a constant approximation of the optimal Nash welfare (i.e., an approximation that does not grow with the number of goods or the relative size of the agents' budgets). \textbf{Additional related work.} Following the approach introduced by Caragiannis et al. \cite{CGH2019}, i.e., donating goods to limit the envy, recent work has also aimed to achieve EFx while minimizing the \emph{number} of donated goods \cite{CKMS2021, BCFF2022}.
+Following the approach introduced by Caragiannis et al. \cite{CGH2019}, i.e., donating goods to limit the envy, recent work has also aimed to achieve EFx while minimizing the \emph{number} of donated goods \cite{CKMS2021, BCFF2022}.
 This is in contrast to the results of Caragiannis et al. \cite{CGH2019} and our results in this paper, which do not optimize for the number of goods donated, as long as the resulting allocation is approximately efficient.
 Note that minimizing the number of donated goods does not provide any efficiency guarantees in general (e.g., even donating a single good could lead to very low efficiency if that was a highly valued good).
 Some of this work also ensures that no agent envies the set of donated, which limits the amount of donated value.
 In fact, even an EFx allocation that donates none of the goods is not necessarily efficient: e.g., if each agent values a distinct subset of goods, an allocation that partitions each such subset ``equally'' among all the agents is envy-free, yet inefficient.
 For the special case where all the agents have just two values for the goods and additive values across goods, Amanatidis et al. \cite{ABFHV2021} showed that maximizing the Nash welfare does yield EFx allocations.
 In general, however, efficiency and fairness cannot be fully achieved simultaneously.

 Chaudhury et al. \cite{CGM2021} consider the more general class of subadditive valuations and focus on allocations that are approximately, rather than exactly, EFx and that approximate the Nash social welfare optimal outcome.
 Feldman et al. \cite{FMP2023} then capture the tension between EFx and the Nash social welfare by providing tight bounds regarding the trade-off of the approximations achievable for these two notions, both for additive and subadditive valuations.